srcshelton/gentoo-ebuilds/README.md

     * Install example configuration file to /usr/share/doc/${PN}/ rather than /etc/
 * media-sound/teamspeak-server-bin
     * A more FHS/Gentoo-like installation structure
+* net-dialup/ppp
+    * Incorporate patches to allow interface discovery (rather than assuming the 'eth0' is the primary interface -the appropriate interface with a prefix of 'eth', 'em', 'ef', or 'eg' will be auto-discovered), and to enable the use of Baby Jumbo Frames whereby the host interface is given an MTU of 1508 so that the PPPoE link can retain a full 1500-byte MTU.
 * sys-apps/busybox
     * Updates to make mdev more functional - see [here](http://blog.stuart.shelton.me/archives/891)...
 * sys-power/apcupsd